Ricin Fast Facts

 April 17, 2013 - Lee County, Mississippi, Sheriff Jim Johnson says that a letter received by Judge Sadie Holland has notable similarities to letters sent to President Obama and Senator Wicker.

-April 27, 2013 - James Everett Dutschke, of Tupelo, Mississippi, is arrested on suspicion of sending ricin-laced letters to President Barack Obama and others.
+April 27, 2013 - James Everett Dutschke, of Tupelo, Mississippi, is arrested on suspicion of sending ricin-laced letters to President Obama and others.

-May 22, 2013 - Matthew Ryan Buquet is arrested in Spokane, Washington, suspected of sending ricin-laced letters threatening federal Judge Fred Van Sickle.
+May 22, 2013 - Matthew Ryan Buquet is arrested in Spokane, Washington, and suspected of sending ricin-laced letters threatening federal Judge Fred Van Sickle.

 May 29, 2013 - Officials intercept a letter sent to President Obama that is similar to letters sent to New York City Mayor Michael Bloomberg and the group Mayors Against Illegal Guns.
-The letters are postmarked Shreveport, Louisiana and are found to contain "very low concentrations" of ricin.
+The letters are postmarked Shreveport, Louisiana, and are found to contain "very low concentrations" of ricin.

-June 3, 2013 - James Everett Dutschke is indicted in the mailing of ricin-laced letters to President Obama, Republican Sen. Roger Wicker of Mississippi and Lee County Judge Sadie Holland.
+June 3, 2013 - Dutschke is indicted in the mailing of ricin-laced letters to President Obama, Republican Sen. Wicker of Mississippi and Lee County Judge Holland.
 He later pleads guilty and is sentenced to 25 years in prison.

 June 7, 2013 - Shannon Richardson, an actress who had a minor role in the TV series "The Walking Dead," is arrested and charged in connection with ricin-tainted letters that were mailed to President Obama and Mayor Bloomberg.